 Q: I recently purchased a newly built home with maple hardwood floors throughout the house.
 The builder installed the floors and then a few sub-trades came in to install doors and paint.
 As a result, the floors have some scratches and a few deep nicks throughout the home, as well as paint splashes.
 The boards are in strips and the builder has offered to replace a few strips here and there and then sand down and refinish other areas.
 I’ve been told that replacing a few strips will only cause the floor to buckle down the road.
 Is this true?
-Is replacing a few strips and sanding a viable option to re-doing the whole area?
-My fear is that the floors will buckle a few months later.
+Continue reading Will replacing a few strips cause the floor to buckle later on?

 Q: I need to pull up a couple of rows of laminate hardwood flooring in my kitchen as the ‘do-it-yourself-er’ who owned my home previously put in the flooring without allowing for the dishwasher to be removed.
 The dishwasher is now broken and it’s stuck.
 The tongue and groove flooring in 6′ by 2.5 ft sections seems to be glued down.
 How do I go about pulling it up without damaging it so that I can put it back down?
 Continue reading Floor blocking dishwasher

 Q: How do I replace a single warped slat of hardwood with another?
 Or repair the warp, if that’s possible?
 Continue reading How do I replace a single warped slat of hardwood with another?

 Q: I have a number of damaged areas in my 80 yr. old floor.
 I pulled up one board section and it is 1/4 inch thick.
 Can I not get this material any more?
 Continue reading 1/4 Inch thick wood floors?

 Q: My hardwood floors were installed under the kitchen cabinets and have not held up well.
 I would like to replace them with wider planks, but how do you remove the old flooring without tearing out the kitchen cabinets?
 Continue reading Carefully removing boards